 If you want to change your life, you have to make the decision right here and right now to do it.
+There are so many positive ways that you can change your life, especially through fitness, which can elevate your confidence and self-belief.
 And that means letting go of the life you have now.
 I know you are probably thinking “Well yeah, that’s the idea Einstein.”
 But again…..its not that simple.

 There is a huge “addiction” component to anxiety disorders that most people living with them aren’t aware of, and don’t become aware of until they really try to stand up to their compulsive urges to worry, over-react, and think negatively.
 Whether you are aware of it or not, you are getting a “pay off” from those thinking patterns and you need to be prepared for the temporary, odd sense of “withdrawal” you feel when you no longer allow yourself to engage in those patterns.

 And “addiction” aside…….we are simply creatures of habit.
 We like “the same”.
 We like our “normal”.
 And right now, if you are in a bad anxiety cycle, your “normal” is probably chaos and drama and misery and constant stress.

 As crazy as it sounds…this is your comfort zone right now.

 You are comfortable being uncomfortable.
 And the longer you have lived with an anxiety disorder, the more comfortable you are with your discomfort.
 You probably find that extremely hard to believe, but you have to trust me on this one.

 Freeing yourself from your chains can be a scary thing.